fehler/building-beautiful-uis/01-Chapter-1-Designing-Interfaces.md

 + teaching students on my undergraduate Interaction Design programme.

 Everything in this book (and its accompanying materials) has been tried and tested.
-I’ve drawn the examples from research I’ve undertaken, live projects I’ve worked on and – where appropriate – samples of my students’ work.
+I’ve drawn the examples from research I’ve undertaken, client projects I’ve worked on and – where appropriate – samples of my students’ work.

 I’ve included my students’ work, because I’m proud of the work they’re doing and – equally importantly - these are relatively young students and they’ve come a long way with their User Interface (UI) design in a relatively short space of time.
-I hope their work inspires you to do similarly impressive work!
+I hope their work inspires you to do similarly impressive work.

 In this first chapter I’ll set the scene, providing a little history and context.
-If you’re up-to-speed on the history of user interface design, and have an understanding of the importance of metaphors and mental models, you might wish to fast-forward to Chapter 2 where I get into hands-on practicalities.
+If you’re up-to-speed on the history of user interface design, and have an understanding of the importance of metaphors and mental models, you might wish to fast-forward to [Chapter 2](#) where I get into hands-on practicalities.

 UI design stretches back to the early GUIs of the 70s and the emergence of computers as devices that were available beyond the confines of universities and big businesses.

-The rise of the personal computer – a revolutionary idea in its time – brought with it the need for a way to interact with computers that was as easy, and friendly, as possible.
+The rise of the personal computer – a revolutionary idea in its time – brought with it the need for a way to interact with computers that was as easy and friendly as possible.

 This intense period in computing history saw the emergence of the field of Human-Computer Interaction (HCI), focused on the relationship between the design of computer technology and the interaction between humans (users) and computers.